 Stephen R. Biggar, M.D., Ph.D. has served as a director of our company since January 2013.
-Dr. Biggar is an employee at Baker Brothers Advisors LP, a registered investment adviser focused on long-term investments in life-sciences companies.
+Dr. Biggar is an employee at Baker Brothers Advisors LP, a registered investment adviser focused on longterm investments in life-sciences companies.
 Dr. Biggar joined Baker Brothers Advisors in 2000.
 Dr. Biggar also serves as a director for Synageva BioPharma Corp., a publicly traded biotechnology company.
 The NCG Committee believes that Dr. Biggar's scientific background and financial industry experience make him a valuable contributor to Board discussions.
 Dr. Biggar received an M.D. and a Ph.D. in Immunology from Stanford University and received a B.S. in Genetics from the University of Rochester.

 Uli Hacksell, Ph.D. has served as our Chief Executive Officer since September 2000 and as a director of our company since October 2000.
 From February 1999 to September 2000, he served as our Executive Vice President of Drug Discovery.
 From August 1991 to February 1999, Dr. Hacksell held various senior executive positions at Astra, a pharmaceutical company, including Vice President of Drug Discovery and Technology as well as President of Astra Draco, one of Astra's largest research and development subsidiaries, where he directed an organization of more than 1,100 employees.
 From August 1991 to May 1994, he served as Vice President of CNS Preclinical R&D at Astra Arcus, another subsidiary.
 Earlier in his career, Dr. Hacksell held the positions of Professor of Organic Chemistry and Department Chairman at Uppsala University in Sweden and also served as Chairman and Vice Chairman of the European Federation of Medicinal Chemistry.
 He currently serves on the board of directors of SLS Invest AB.
 The NCG Committee believes that Dr. Hacksell's extensive experience with the Company, which are a consequence of his long tenure as Chief Executive Officer and director, bring necessary historical knowledge and continuity to the Board.
-The NCG Committee also believes that Dr. Hacksell brings to the board substantial leadership skills and scientific background that are helpful in Board discussions for determining the course forward for the Company.
-Dr. Hacksell received a Master of Pharmacy and a Ph.D. in Medicinal Chemistry from Uppsala University.
+The NCG Committee also believes that Dr. Hacksell brings to the board a Ph.D. in Medicinal Chemistry from Uppsala University.